Digital Project Manager

 Summary

-Being a good Digital Project Manager carries a diverse set of responsibilities, and there are some important required skills and suggested qualifications for anyone who is seriously considering this role as a career.
+Being a good Digital Project Manager carries a diverse set of responsibilities, and there are some important required skills and suggested qualifications for anyone who is seriously considering this role as a career. we go into more detail in our key skills and traits section but here are a few accreditations as examples

 Responsibilities